WatchDogStudios/ApertureUI-Docs/apuidocs/docs/rcss.md

 This document defines the *CSS Cascading Style Sheets* language.
 CSS is based on the [CSS2 specification](http://www.w3.org/TR/REC-CSS2/), with certain elements removed or altered to suit the needs of APUI.
 In some cases, elements have been taken from the [CSS3 working draft](http://www.w3.org/Style/CSS/current-work).
 This document provides an overview of CSS and the differences between CSS and CSS, and should be read in conjunction with the CSS2 specification.

-CSS interacts with RML in an identical fashion to CSS and HTML.
-Style properties declared in a CSS are attached selectively to elements defined in RML to affect layout, positioning and other style attributes (such as font, color, text decoration, etc).
+CSS interacts with HTML in an identical fashion to CSS and HTML.
+Style properties declared in a CSS are attached selectively to elements defined in HTML to affect layout, positioning and other style attributes (such as font, color, text decoration, etc).

 If you are familiar with CSS, a good place to start is the [property index](css/property_index.html), which outlines the properties and values supported in CSS and the new functionality included.
 Next, read up on [decorators](css/decorators.html), the new, flexible way to skin elements.